 One of the few women President Trump has appointed to a federal judgeship, Amy Coney Barrett is dedicated to advancing the anti-choice agenda.
-Barrett, a socially conservative Catholic, was confirmed to the 7th Circuit Court of Appeals in November 2017.
-During her confirmation hearing, Barrett stated that she would "never impose [her] personal convictions upon the law"; however, her prior actions led Senator Feinstein to admonish her saying, "the dogma lives loudly within you.
-That's of concern."352 In an article she coauthored in the Marguette Law Review, Barrett criticized Justice William Brennan's promise to not be governed by his faith, but rather by "the Constitution and the laws of the United States."
-She determined that his declaration was not the "proper response for a Catholic judge to take with respect to abortion or the death penalty."353 Several women's rights groups vehemently opposed Barrett's nomination, as she had previously condemned Roe v.
+Judge Barrett, a socially conservative Catholic, was confirmed to the Seventh Circuit Court of Appeals in November 2017.
+During her confirmation hearing, Judge Barrett stated that she would "never impose [her] personal convictions upon the law"; however, her prior actions led Senator Feinstein to admonish her saying, "the dogma lives loudly within you.
+That's of concern."352 In an article she coauthored in the Marquette Law Review, Judge Barrett criticized Justice William Brennan's promise to not be governed by his faith, but rather by "the Constitution and the laws of the United States."
+She determined that his declaration was not the "proper response for a Catholic judge to take with respect to abortion or the death penalty."353 Several women's rights groups vehemently opposed Judge Barrett's nomination to the Circuit Court, as she had previously condemned Roe v.
 Wade as an "erroneous decision."
-Previously, she had also signed a statement claiming the ACA's birth control benefit was "an assault on religious liberty."354 LGTBQ+ rights advocates have warned that Barrett's religious views on marriage could come into conflict with the constitutional right to marriage equality.
-Nicknamed the "handmaid" by critics, Barrett has been mentioned as a possible Trump/Pence appointee to SCOTUS if there is another vacancy on the Court.
-President Trump reportedly told his inner circle, "I'm saving her for Ginsburg."
+Previously, she had also signed a statement claiming the ACA's birth control benefit was "an assault on religious liberty."
+354 LGTBQ+ rights advocates have warned that Judge Barrett's religious views on marriage could come into conflict with the constitutional right to marriage equality.
+Then, on September 26th, only 38 days before the 2020 presidential election, President Trump introduced Judge Barrett as his nominee to the Supreme Court after the passing of Justice Ruth Bader Ginsberg.
+President Trump reportedly told his inner circle previously about Judge Barrett, "I'm saving her for Ginsburg."
 355